Featuring works by Rachel Donnelly

 Rachel Donnelly was born in Union, New Jersey in 1990.
 Donnelly predominantly works in the medium of printmaking, but also utilizes fibers in multimedia work.
 Donnelly graduated from the University of South Carolina in December 2013 with a Bachelor of Fine Arts in Printmaking.
 She currently resides in Columbia, SC.

-I observe and record my interpretation of objects and beings constantly shaped by their environment.
+I observe and record my interpretation of objects and beings constantly shaped by their surroundings.
 I am particularly interested in exploring the similarities between the events in an individual's life that shape them and the natural conditions that influence the environment.
-Much like a stone produced through heat, pressure, climate, and erosion, human beings are shaped by their circumstances and environment.
+Much like a stone produced through heat, pressure, climate, and erosion, human beings are shaped by their circumstances.
 Similarly, two stones may begin with the same mineral composition, but exposure to the elements can shape them into two different materials.
-Both are simultaneously a product of and a part of their environments.
+Both are simultaneously a product of and a part of their respective environments.

 This exhibit will be on display until March 29th